-For Standard Location, National Location, and RLS Location Protocols the position is encoded as follows.
+For Standard Location, National Location, RLS Location, and ELT(DT) Location Protocols the position is encoded as follows.
 The coarse position encoded in PDF-1 is selected to be as close as possible to the actual position.
-The actual position is then rounded following the above rules to the nearest 4 second.
-The offset to be encoded in PDF-2 is then calculated by subtracting the coarse position encoded in PDF-1 from the rounded position, ensuring that the sign of the offset is included in PDF-2(2).
-If there is no offset in either latitude or longitude (or both) in PDF-2 (i.e. the offset minutes and seconds are all zeroes) then the appropriate offset data flag shall be set to its default value (i.e. 1).
+The actual position is then rounded following the above rules to the nearest 4 seconds.
+The offset to be encoded in PDF-2 is then calculated by subtracting the coarse position encoded in PDF-1 from the rounded position, ensuring that the sign of the offset is included in PDF-2[†].
+If there is no offset in either latitude or longitude (or both) in PDF-2 (i.e. the offset minutes and seconds are all zeroes) then the appropriate offset data flag shall be set to its default value (i.e., 1).